arielf/scripts/README.md

     and the lines are sorted by the time the individual sub-tests took to run.

     Invocation is flexible.
-You can also use `time-by-line` in a pipe:
+You can also use 'time-by-line' in a pipe:
 ```
         make test | time-by-line
 ```